Innocent-Spark/innocentspark.github.io/src/content/portugal/amenities.md

 - A restaurant serving traditional food
 - An excellent bakery for fresh bread

-In the area there are some pretty great restaurants -> https://maps.app.goo.gl/bwvkisYTNQSixVZP7 this is my favorite
+In the area, there are some excellent restaurants.
+[This is my favorite](https://maps.app.goo.gl/bwvkisYTNQSixVZP7).